pcarette/technical-test-4/README.md

 ## What bugs did you find ?
 How did you solve these and why ?

-Il y avait 3 bugs facilement visibles, 2 bugs sur le front et 1 sur le back :
+There were 3 easily visible bugs, 2 on the front end, and 1 on the back end:

-- La soumission du formulaire ne se faisait pas correctement (onChange -> onClick)
+- The form submission was not being done correctly (onChange -> onClick)

-- le retour vers la user list n'avait pas lieu (history.push(`/user`))
+- The return to the user list was not happening (history.push(/user))

-- le mot de passe était apparent à chaque requête get vers la route des utilisateurs : ({select : false})
+- The password was exposed in every GET request to the user route: ({select: false})

-Je les ai résolus pour permettre la mise à jour des documents de la collection user et pour apporter des normes de sécurités minimales sur le projet
+I have resolved them to enable the update of documents in the user collection and to implement minimum security standards in the project.

 ## Which feature did you develop and why ?